adywizard/car-locator/README.md

 #### This app is not meant for the desktop use even if it runs on desktop it will not produce desirable effect.

-#### This app was tested on Android 11 on Xiaomi mi 10 phone and on Android 9 OnePlus 5t phone.
+#### This app was tested on Android 11 on Xiaomi mi 10 phone, on Android 8.1 OnePlus 5t phone Motorola Edge Android 10, Huawei Honor 9 Android 9.

 ## Version 0.1.3